-Here are six common reasons why brainstorming doesn't always solve the problem - but TRIZ always will.
+Here are six common problems with only brainstorming to solve a problem - and why TRIZ works better.

 1) You don’t spend enough time understanding the problem, and you end up solving the “wrong” problem

-At Oxford Creativity we find that about 40% of the problems we are brought into solve are not the real problem: they are actually flawed solutions to a deeper problem.
-Brainstorming may provide interesting solutions to the perceived problem but it will not uncover the real problem.
+We find that about 40% of the problems we are brought in to solve are not the real problem: they are actually flawed solutions to a deeper problem.
+Brainstorming may provide interesting solutions to the perceived problem, but it will not uncover the real problem.

 Figure 1- The dangers of offering solutions rather than defining what you really want

 TRIZ confronts this problem using the thinking tool Ideal Outcome; seeking descriptions of the Ideal is a rigorous first step for problem solving.
 By using the Ideal Outcome teams are able to uncover and solve that more fundamental problem which in turn generates more robust solutions.

 2) You run out of energy

 This is why simple tricks or triggers like “imagine how a rose could solve your problem” are often used.
 But these are random and while they can encourage new ways of thinking, they are rarely related to your situation.
 It is a bit like searching for buried treasure and just picking random places to dig.